 “On the desktop version of Facebook, the videos will expand “out of the news feed into webpage real estate in both the left and right columns – or rails — of the screen,” explains Jason del Ray.”

-This means that the video advertisements will be everywhere.
-For people who use a millions of tab on older computer, tons of video playing over and over will slow down the speed of the web-page.
+This means that video advertisements will be everywhere.
+For people who use millions of tab on the older computer, tons of video playing over and over will slow down the speed of the web-page.
 If some audio starts playing, Facebook users will be confused and they would start looking for that one tab with the unwanted sound coming out of it.

-Certainly, this would irk the Facebook users.
+Certainly, this would irk Facebook users.
 According to Facebook sources, this move will help Facebook to “grab big chunks of money … millions of dollars”.

-May the better sense prevail and may Facebook chuck facebook videoads in news feed idea.
+May the better sense prevail and may Facebook chuck facebook video ads in news feed idea.